Iran's president has died in a helicopter crash, state media reports

 A former cleric and judge, Raisi was elected president in 2021.

-When he came into office, Raisi said Iran would continue to honor its nuclear deal with the U.S., despite former President Donald Trump's decision to pull out of the agreement in 2018.
+When he came into office, Raisi said Iran would continue to honor its nuclear deal with the U.S., despite then-President Donald Trump's decision to pull out of the agreement in 2018.

 Still, Raisi has been viewed as more of a hard-liner than his predecessor, former Iranian president Hassan Rouhani.